obsidian-tasks-group/obsidian-tasks/docs/Reference/Formats/About Formats.md

   - `[created:: 2023-04-03] [completion:: 2023-04-08]`
   - **Note:** do read the documentation, as there are some important differences between Tasks and Dataview interpretations.

+## Impact of format on Tasks behaviour

-## Where the chosen format is used
+### Where the chosen format is used

 The chosen file format determines how the Tasks plugin reads and writes task data.

 The following facilities **use** the chosen format:

 - **Live Preview**
-- The [[Create or edit Task]] saves the task in the chosen format
+- The [[Create or edit Task]] modal saves the task in the chosen format
-  - Note while editing a task, it shows the current values in the default (Emoji) format, though.
+  - Note that, while editing a task, it shows the current values in the default (Emoji) format, though.
 - [[Auto-Suggest]]
   - Note that, for dataview format, the user is required to first type the chosen brackets - `[]` or `()` - and then start typing to chose a field to insert in the brackets.

-## Where the default format is NOT used
+### Where the default format is NOT used

 In this early support for multiple formats, the following facilities currently **ignore** the chosen format and instead use the default emoji format: